about · email me · subscribe

 where each of these is an academic paper

 A linear line chart with years as the X-axis and two variables on the Y-axis.
-The first variable is The number of movies Dwayne Johnson appeared in and the second variable is Google searches for 'zombies'.
-The chart goes from 2004 to 2023, and the two variables track closely in value over that time.
+The first variable is Popularity of the first name Marquis and the second variable is Robberies in Kansas.
+The chart goes from 1985 to 2022, and the two variables track closely in value over that time.
 Small Image

 What else correlates?